dpwhittaker/esp-thumbpads/main/fs/keyboard.md

         *   **Span**: Determined by the 2-digit `ColSpan RowSpan` if provided, otherwise defaults to 1x1 if GridInfo is omitted.
         *   **Position**: The layout engine searches the grid cells in row-major order (left-to-right across columns, then top-to-bottom across rows).
 It places the button's top-left corner in the first empty cell (`r`, `c`) where the button's entire `ColSpan` x `RowSpan` area fits within the grid boundaries and does not overlap any previously placed button (whether placed explicitly or automatically earlier in the file).
         *   **Error**: If the engine cannot find a suitable empty space for an auto-placed button of the required size, a configuration error occurs.
+        *   **Overlap with Automatic placement**: If an explicitly placed button attempts to occupy a cell already claimed by a previously defined auto-placed button, this also results in a configuration error.
+So, it is strongly suggested to place the explicitly placed buttons at the top of the file, followed by automatically placed buttons to fill in the gaps.

 ## 4. Action String Syntax